teach-afp/www/input/lecture1.md

   ```

 * Function `expn` is "expensive" to compute.
 Do you see why?
-* What does it happen when running?
+* What does happen when running...?

   ```haskell
   testChoice1 :: Integer